 Similarly, Judge.me has signed DPAs (and in some cases, Standard Contractual Clauses) with some sub-processors authorized by us to further process your personal data.

 We currently authorize some third-party sub-processors to process your data depending on which functions you enable in your Judge.me settings.
-The most common sub-processors include:
+The most common sub-processors and their services include:

 - Postmark: sending transactional emails, e.g. review request emails